-Q. Do you keep a "client's trust account" that is used for client accounts?
+Q. Does HoltonWise keep a "client's trust account" that is used for client accounts?

 A. Yes.
 Holton-Wise maintains a non-interest bearing trust account to hold client’s money including but not limited to security deposits and earnest money deposits.

-Q. Does the trust account get audited by regulators / regulating authorities?
+Q. Does the HoltonWise trust account get audited by regulators / regulating authorities?

 A. Yes.
 The Holton-Wise trust accounts are subject to auditing by the Ohio Division of Real Estate.

-A. Holton-Wise manages a portfolio valued around $40 Million+ consisting of 700+ individual rental units.
+A. Holton-Wise manages a rental portfolio valued over $100 Million Dollars, consisting of well over 1,000 individual rental units.

 Q. How many property managers do you have, and how many properties does each manager manage?

 A. Holton-Wise has a full management staff who works together to manage our entire portfolio of rental properties.
-All told our staff is over 50 people and includes various office and support staff, leasing consultants, real estate agents, maintenance technicians, general contractors, electricians, plumbers, and landscapers.
+All told, our staff is over 60 people and includes various office and support staff, leasing consultants, real estate agents, maintenance technicians, general contractors, electricians, plumbers, and landscapers.